RistoLibera/Kreddit/README.md

 ### As user

 - You can create user by nickname and password.
+- You can choose a nation.
 - You can edit your password.
-- You can upload images to change icon.
+- You can upload image to change icon.
 - You can search for what you like.
+- You can delete your account.

 ### By group